iireddrag0nii/weather-dashboard/README.md

 It is mobile friendly so it loads via web browser on phones and tablets as well.

+To see a live demo of this go to https://weather.hbtechsolutions.com

 Prerequistes:

 1. Make sure you have docker installed and running.